WebTrit/webtrit_phone/README.md

 * `WEBTRIT_APP_LOGIN_TEST_PASSWORD_USER_CREDENTIAL`  (_example username_)
 * `WEBTRIT_APP_LOGIN_TEST_PASSWORD_PASSWORD_CREDENTIAL` (_example 123456_)

-Default test variables located in dart_define_test.json and could be add to flutter drive or test with --dart-define-from-file=dart_define_test.json parameter.
-Also can be used multiple times to combine with regular dart_define file as on example above.
+Default test variables located in `dart_define.integration_test.json` and could be add to flutter drive or test with `--dart-define-from-file=dart_define.integration_test.json` parameter.
+Also can be used multiple times to combine with regular `dart_define.json` file as on example above.

 ## Contributing